 We understand there may be a time when your child may have to charge his or her lunch.
 In order to comply with Federal regulations, such charging cannot exceed 10 days.
-Unfortunately, we will not be able to allow your child to continue to have a school prepared meal once she or he has accumulated the maximum 10 charges.
 The school will notify parents when their child/children have charged 5 times.